AyaIrshaid/Synchronize_Async_Tasks/README.md

 ```

 **4.** Get notified when all tasks are completed.
-> this is when all 'dispatch_group_leave' have been called,
+> When all 'dispatch_group_leave' have been called,
 > we are notified that the action is done.

 ```objective-c